Lin Meijiao

+Lin Meijiao (born Lim Mooi Keow on 24 December 1963) is a Singaporean actress.
+She won three Best Supporting Actress at Mediacorp's annual Star Awards.

 Life and career

 Lin was educated at Ahmad Ibrahim Secondary School.

 Lin has acted in many drama serials and is a multi-nominee for the Best Supporting Actress category at the annual Star Awards.
 She was awarded the Best Supporting Actress at the 1995 Shanghai International Film Festival for her role in the drama serial Silk of Love.

-In 2002, her outstanding performance in Brotherhood, a regional co-production starring Hong Kong artiste Jordan Chan and MediaCorp actor Christopher Lee, won her a nomination in the Best Supporting Actress category in the Star Awards.
+In 2002, her performance in Brotherhood, a regional co-production starring Hong Kong artiste Jordan Chan and MediaCorp actor Christopher Lee, scored her a nomination in the Best Supporting Actress category in the Star Awards.

-Lin was involved in numerous MediaCorp blockbuster dramas, such as The Little Nyonya, Breakout and Joys of Life.
+Lin was cast in numerous MediaCorp blockbuster dramas, such as The Little Nyonya, Breakout and Joys of Life.
 Lin also co-hosted Golden Age, a variety show for senior citizens and was part of the cast for the second season of the hit sitcom Family Combo.

-After being in showbiz for 28 years, Lin finally won the Best Supporting Actress award in the Star Awards 2013 for her role as a con artist in Game Plan.
+After being in showbiz for 28 years, Lin won her first Best Supporting Actress award at the Star Awards 2013 for her role as a con artist in Game Plan.
 Lin was visibly surprised with regard to her win.
-Prior to this, she was nominated for the same category for eight times, but never won.
-At the Star Awards 2019, Lin won her second Best Supporting Actress award for her role in Fifty & fabulous, where she acted alongside the likes of many other veteran artistes such as Marcus Chin, Jin Yinji, Zheng Geping, Aileen Tan, Chew Chor Meng & Chen Xiuhuan.
+Prior to this, she had been nominated in the category for eight times, but had never won.
+At the Star Awards 2019, Lin won her second Best Supporting Actress award for her role in Fifty & fabulous.